 Imagine you are a teenage heavy metal fan and then Black Sabbath descends on your house and throws a week-long rager.
 Only now imagine that instead of stone-cold rockers they’re yogis, and their idea of a tear-the-walls-down-to-the-studs party is to smile a lot, be fairly quiet, and laugh frequently.
 It’s just like that.

 Everyone should have a yogic bliss squad of Hindu mendicants who takes their home over twice a year and rejuvenates the place.
 Haribol!
 (Don’t tell the Buddha I said that.
 I’ll get in trouble.
 Seriously.)

 This is the second installment in a series on the physical culture system of Russian powerlifter Alexey Faleev.
-Read Part 1 here.
+Please find the full table of contents here.

 Why am I so charmed by Faleev’s system?
 Aside from how effective it is, what I love is his holistic “sports spiritualism” (my word, not his).
 Who else would write a guide to powerlifting with sections on Buddhism, the Gospels, how to talk to your spouse to ensure marital harmony, and the use of poetry for max attempts in the clean and jerk?